microsoft/hlsl-specs/proposals/NNNN-vk-sampled-texture.md

 ### HLSL Additions

-The following resource types will be added:
+The following resource types will be added to the `vk` namespace:

 | HLSL Object               | Type Parameters                   |
 |---------------------------|-----------------------------------|